-How a particular result should be reported using the OBX segment above depends upon what is being used as an observation identifier for OBX-3.
-This guide assumes that LOINC is normally being used for the identification of observations.
+This guide assumes that LOINC is normally being used for the identification of observations if an appropriate LOINC code exists.
+Appropriate status is defined in the LOINC Manual Section 11.2 Classification of LOINC Term Status.
 LOINC identifiers can easily be classified as quantitative or qualitative.
 The LOINC scale property QN (quantitative) indicates that the LOINC identifier is quantitative.
 All other LOINC identifiers can be treated as qualitative for the purpose of this discussion.
 Those OBX’s associated with quantitative LOINC identifiers should be using OBX-5 with either the NM (numeric), SN (structured numeric), TS (timestamp), DT (date) or TM (time) data types.
 These quantitative results can be accompanied by an interpretation.
 Coded interpretations should be reported using OBX-8 (abnormal flags) when the values have been drawn from HL7 table 0078.

+The LOINC scale property for qualitative results can fall into four types:

+Ordinal (ORD): OBX-3 observations with qualitative LOINC test codes using ordinal result scales may fully specify the analyte/component measured in OBX-3, thus only requiring a “Presence/Absence” code to fully specify the observation.

+Nominal (NOM): OBX-3 observations with "presence or identity" LOINC test codes using nominal result scales to fully specify the observation.

+Bacterial cultures may require a SNOMED CT concept from the "organism" hierarchy

+Narrative (NAR): OBX-3 observations with narrative LOINC test codes use ST or TX data type in OBX.5.

+Ordinal or Quantitative (OrdQn): This type is used by Susceptibility tests that may be reported as qualitative (i.e. susceptible, resistant) or as quantitative, numeric results (e.g. Minimum Inhibitory Concentration MIC).

+Both quantitative and qualitative results may have comments associated with them.
+These comments may provide additional clarification, information regarding how the result was obtained, etc.

+In laboratory test result reporting, the semantic relationship between OBX-3 (Observation Identifier) and OBX-5 (Observation Value) is that the asserted value in OBX-5 "refines" or "qualifies" the meaning of the laboratory test that is specified in OBX-3.
+In other words how a particular result should be reported using the OBX segment above depends upon what is being used as an observation identifier for OBX-3.
+This is true regardless of whether SNOMED-CT is used.
+When SNOMED CT is used for a coded result value in OBX-5, this understanding of the semantic relationship is consistent with the use of qualifiers and refinement as specified in the SNOMED CT Concept Model.
+It supports the use of SNOMED CT concepts (codes) from the "qualifier value" or another appropriate SNOMED CT hierarchy matching the "semantic type" of the laboratory test specified by the LOINC code in OBX-3 for Microbiology results.
+These result value concepts may specify a presence/absence value, an organism name or an organism-related substance (e.g. toxin, RNA, DNA, antigen).

-When a coded interpretation is sent, or when a textual interpretation is sent, a second OBX using a non-quantitative LOINC identifier should be used.The above discussion has focused on actual clinical findings, whether they are quantitative or qualitative.
+The above discussion has focused on actual clinical findings, whether they are quantitative or qualitative.
 Often, additional clarifying documentation is sent along with the clinical findings.
 These should be handled as comments, conveyed in an NTE segment(s) following the OBX in question.
 Comments typically fall into the following categories:

 Comments about how a clinical finding was reached